karanvir12/vine/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 ## Protocol

-This subsystem does not handle any peer set messages, but the `pov_requester` does connect to validators of the same backing group on the validation peer set, to ensure fast propagation of statements between those validators and for ensuring already established connections for requesting `PoV`s.
+This subsystem does not handle any vine set messages, but the `pov_requester` does connect to validators of the same backing group on the validation vine set, to ensure fast propagation of statements between those validators and for ensuring already established connections for requesting `PoV`s.
 Other than that this subsystem drives request/response protocols.